Samsung Galaxy Duos

-The Samsung Galaxy Duos (stylized as SAMSUNG GALAXY DUOS) is a series of Android dual SIM mobile devices designed, manufactured, and marketed by Samsung Electronics as Duos.
+Samsung Galaxy Duos (stylised as SAMSUNG GALAXY DUOS) are a series of Android dual SIM mobile devices designed, manufactured, and marketed by Samsung Electronics as Duos.

 Range

-The Samsung Galaxy offers several different ranges of devices, including Smartphones, Phablets, Tablets.
+The Samsung Galaxy offers several different ranges of devices, including Smartphones, Phablets, and Tablets.
 Although widely known by marketing names, the underlying model ranges are best understood by looking at the model number.
-Since August 2011, all the smartphones of the Galaxy series are categorized in the following way:
+Since August 2011, all the smartphones of the Galaxy series are categorised in the following way (where x = I, N or S and nnn = model number):